BernardQuatermass/exim-wiki/GreylistMemcachedPerl.md

 The value stored will be the current timestamp in unix time format (i.e. seconds since 1970), and an expiration set to 7 days in the future.
-The quotes in there are due to the way I defined the macro, but it doesn't hurt anything that I can see.
+The quotes in there are due to the way I defined the macro, but it doesn't hurt anything, it just treats it as part of the string.
 It defers with the message:

 > No reverse DNS for IP 69.169.219.58, greylist for 5:00 minutes